choudharynisha/predicting-world-happiness/README.md

 ## Goals for the Future
 – Update the dataset and predict 2021 data (and later)<br />
-– Make a web app to make the data and results more accessible<br />
+– Learn more about how to collect data<br />
 – Put together different data sources<br />
 &emsp;→ Consider other potential factors of happiness<br />
 &emsp;&emsp;⇒ Volunteer work<br />